ecadlabs/tezos-key-gen-api/README.md

-The Taquito integration-tests rely on a service called [tezos-key-gen-api][tezos-key-gen-api] which allows the integration tests to either fetch secrets for pre-funded accounts or to send operations to the key-gen service for signing with a pre-funded account.
-This service allows the Taquito integration tests to run in parrallel, and thus allowing the entire test-suite to complete faster.
+## key-gen

-The key-gen service will sign or provide secrets for prefunded Tezos accounts.
-This service is useful for testing and development workflows where the user needs to sign operations.
+The key-gen service will sign or provide secrets for pre-funded Tezos accounts.
+This service is helpful for testing and development workflows where the user needs to sign operations.

-The service requires a main "funder account".
-Key-gen generates a new pool of accounts in the target chain, and funds each one from the main funder account.
+The service requires a main "funder account."
+Key-gen generates a new pool of accounts in the target chain and funds each from the main funder account.
 Key-gen will maintain the size of the address pools.

-This service is used to speed up Taquito's integration tests.
-The Taquito test suite will fetch a new secret, or request an operation to be signed, for each of its tests.
-This allows Taquito to run many integration tests in parallel, instead of sequentially, as would be required if run with a single implicit account.
+key-gen is used in Taquito's CI/CD integration tests and allows them to run in parallel, making CI/CD jobs finish sooner.
+The Taquito test suite will fetch a new secret from key-gen or request key-gen to sign an operation.

 ## Configuration files